chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_keys.md

 ### inactive

-A true / false value that indicates whether the Access Key has been marked Inactive in the AWS console.  `active` is also available.
+A true / false value indicating if the Access Key has been marked Inactive in the AWS console.
+See also: `active`.

     # Don't leave inactive keys laying around
     describe aws_iam_access_keys.where { inactive } do